 The use of debt is an important funding mechanism for the University’s capital plan.
-This policy links the use of debt to the University’s mission and strategic goals during this continued period of growth.
+This policy links the use of debt to the University’s mission and strategic goals.

-The objectives of the debt policy are to:
+The objectives of the debt policy are to provide:

-1) Provide guidelines for debt capacity and affordability assessment in order to maintain the long-term financial health of the University
+- framework for debt capacity and debt affordability to maintain the long-term financial health of the University; and

 The debt policy and any subsequent, material changes to the debt policy shall be submitted to the State Treasurer for review and comment prior to its adoption by the University’s Board of Visitors.
 The Board of Visitors is to periodically review and approve policy guidelines.
 The Board of Visitors shall authorize the issuance of debt and execution of financing agreements giving consideration to policy guideline compliance.
 Additionally, federal tax law requires that the Board of Visitors pass a Reimbursement Resolution when required.

-The Office of the Senior Vice President for Administration and Finance (“Senior Vice President”) is responsible for implementing this policy and for all debt financing activities of the University and regular reporting to the Board of Visitors on the University’s debt plans and position.
+The Senior Vice President for Administration and Finance (“Senior Vice President”) is responsible for implementing this policy, all debt financing activities of the University and regular reporting to the Board of Visitors on the University’s debt plans and position.

 The University seeks to manage its debt and overall financial profile as follows:

-3) Align the financial position of the University consistent with a minimum rating in the “A” category in order to:
+- Align the financial position of the University consistent with a minimum rating of AA-/Aa3.

-4) Optimize the University’s debt composition within its desired risk management profile
+- Optimize the University’s debt composition within its desired risk management profile.

 Post Issuance Compliance